Ocramius/zf2-best-practices/slides-prototyping/marco-suggestions.md

     - there is no need to group interactions: use namespaces for that
     - we still have to extend from `AbstractController` or `AbstractActionController`, due to weird `zendframework/zend-mvc` event flows
+       - too bad: `DispatcherInterface` was already an awesome middleware :-(
     - moving out single interactions is simpler
     - may be simpler to move to middlewares in the future
     - we will get back at controller logic later